Updated on October 27, 2025

 Why do exes always come back after leaving for someone else?

 Exes don’t always come back after leaving for someone else.
 But as we’ve mentioned earlier, they sometimes encounter arguments or incompatibilities and start to compare the new person to their ex.
-The longer this goes on, the more comparisons they make and the bigger the chances that they start to miss their ex and come running back.
+The longer they do that, the more comparisons they make, and the bigger the chance that they start to miss their ex and decide to come running back for familiarity and comfort.

 When dumpers leave their ex for someone else (or find someone else shortly after the breakup), they have what we call GIGS – the grass is greener syndrome.
-This euphoric, dreamlike mental state makes them think they can not only find a more physically attractive partner but also a more emotionally attractive one.
+This euphoric, dreamlike mental state not only makes them think they’re highly attractive, but also that they can find a more physically attractive partner.

-Once they get to know their partner though, the walls start closing in on them and allow them to see reality for what it is.
-No longer can they stay infatuated with their partner and pretend they’ll stay in lalaland forever.
-When they start facing issues, they display the same relationship-solving skills that they displayed in their previous relationship.
+Once they get to know their new partner, though, the walls start closing in on them, forcing them to see reality as it is.
+They can no longer stay infatuated and pretend they’ll live in la-la land forever.
+When problems arise, they often fall back on the same relationship habits they displayed in their previous relationship.

-This means that if they had anger issues, fears, doubts, poor communication habits, and other shortcomings, they project them onto their partner sooner than later.
+This means that if they had anger issues, fears, doubts, poor communication habits, and other shortcomings, they soon project them onto their partner.
 They just have to stop feeling limerent first and show their true colors.

 So bear in mind that exes indeed sometimes come back after leaving for someone else.
-But to come, their new partner must be much, much worse.
-He or she needs to hurt them and bring them back to reality.
+But to return, their new partner must be much, much worse.
+He or she needs to hurt them, bring them back to reality, and make them regretful.

 Exes always come back when you move on and find happiness

-You may be familiar with the saying, exes come back when you moved on as it’s quite popular on the internet.
-This statement is true because dumpers see you don’t need them to heal and enjoy your life.
+You may be familiar with the saying, exes come back when you moved on, as it’s quite popular on the internet.
+This statement is true because dumpers see that you don’t need them to recover and enjoy your life.
 You need only yourself, and that’s what makes you attractive.

-It doesn’t make them come back just because you’ve moved on, of course, but add your ex’s problems and pain into the pot and your ex has quite a powerful incentive for reflecting and perhaps even wanting to be with you.
+It doesn’t make them come back just because you’ve moved on.
+But once you add their own problems and pain into the mix, they suddenly have a much stronger reason to reflect and possibly even want to be with you again.

-So if you’re trying to maximize the chances of your ex seeing your value and wanting you back, go no contact and show you don’t need your ex to be happy.
+So if you’re trying to maximize the chances of your ex seeing your value and wanting you back, go no contact and show your ex you don’t need him or her to be happy.
 Show you’re doing fine (don’t show off) and let your ex come to you when he or she is ready.

-It might take a very long time for that to happen, but if you stick to the rules of no contact and wait for your ex to find himself or herself in a pickle, you could be the one your ex contacts and tries to get back together with.
+It might take a while for your ex to hit a snag and discover your worth, but if you stick to the rules of no contact and wait for your ex to get in a pickle, you could receive a text or call from your ex and get another chance.

-Make sure to stay busy so you let go of hope and increase your value in your eyes as well as in your ex’s.
+Make sure to stay busy so you let go of hope and increase your value in your ex’s eyes.

 What do you think?
 Do exes always come back?
-Are you hoping your ex will realize he/she messed up and want you back soon?
-Post your thoughts in the comments section below the post.
+Are you hoping your ex will realize that he/she made a bad decision and ask for another chance?
+Post your thoughts, feelings, and expectations in the comments section below.

 Do you think that i will ever hear from her again?
 She might come back?